hue881/hue881.github.io/mcs/2026/fall/math/SAT/welcome/index.md

 ---

 Thank you for joining.
-Please email me at **weng.hsiao@gmail.com** with your student's target score and test date, and let me know whether your student will bring a device, so I can plan paper copies and partner pairings for 9/19.
+Please email me with your student's target score and test date, and let me know whether your student will bring a device, so I can plan paper copies and partner pairings for 9/19.